Faculty - Dylan B. Dryer

 Invited Speaker, Workshop for Online Teachers, Fall 2004.

-I’m a member of CCCC, CWPA, MEA, and serve on the Steering Committee for the CWPA’s Network for Media Action.
+I’m a member of CCCC, CWPA, MEA, and currently serve on the Editorial Board of College Composition and Communication and the Research Committee of the Conference on College Composition and Communication.